probabl-ai/skore/sphinx/user_guide/reporters.rst

 two types of methods: (i) methods that return some metrics and (ii) methods that return a `skore` display object.

-Before to go more in details in those methods, we first discuss the parameters shared between these methods. `data_source` is a parameter that allows specifying the data to use to compute the metrics.
+Before diving into the details of these methods, we first discuss the parameters they share.
+`data_source` is a parameter that allows specifying the data to use to compute the metrics.
 It can be set to `train` or `test` in which case we rely on the data provided to the constructor.
 In addition, `data_source` can be set to `X_y` and it allows to pass a new dataset using the parameters `X` and `y`.
 It is